guenyoobaywa/Coding-Challenge/README.md

 - Baustoffportal: /baywa-baustoffe.jpg
 - Energieportal: /baywa-energie.jpg

-PAGE STRUCTURE (in Markdown)

-## Parts

-### Create the HTML Semantic Structure in EITHER html.html or in src/react/App.tsx
+### Architecture:

+You can choose between React or Plain HTML.

+- React
+  - All files are in src/react
+  - The Source File to work in is src/react/App.tsx
+- Plain HTML
+  - Please work with the ./html.html file provided in the root path.

+### Styling

+You can use either Tailwind or regular CSS via either a global stylesheet or a module stylesheet.
+All files are already created for you.

+### Goal

+The Goal is to have a semantically good Template with two distinct media queries (mobile and desktop).
+Please refer to ./public/desktop-view and ./public/mobile-view accordingly.
+It is not important that you finish everything perfectly, at the end of the day – to us – it's more important to see how you work and where your strengths and weaknesses lie.
+Please ask for help if you need it, as you would do that in your day to day too.

-### Create a geoLocation Component
+## Challenge 2 - Create a geoLocation Component

-When you press the button, please display the Street Address below the button, using the geolocation API
+When you press the button, please display the Street Address below the button, [using the geolocation API from OpenStreetMap](https://nominatim.openstreetmap.org/reverse?lat=${lat}&lon=${lon}&format=json).

-### Backend in src/backend/App.tsx
+## Optional Full Stack Challenge 3 - Backend in src/backend/App.tsx

-Should send a POST request to a local Backend
+Should send a POST request to a local Backend: https://github.com/dukhine/baywa-coding-challenge-backend